aprowe/evo/README.md

-  Evo
+ evojs
 =========

-Evo is a genetic and evolutionary algorithm tool, making it easy to incorporate evolutionary algorithms in your JavaScript.
+evojs is a genetic and evolutionary algorithm tool, making it easy to incorporate evolutionary algorithms in your JavaScript.

 Installation
 -------------
-Evo is compatible with both require.js and node.
+evojs is compatible with both require.js and node.

 Basic Usage